jayposs/bobb/info/api.md

 1. if data value, used in key, may change, consider how to deal with complications
 2. see MergeFlds func in rec.go for merging multiple values together from existing record

+**WARNING**
+When using MergeFlds to create a key, negative integers may not produce the desired value.
+Larger absolute values will sort after smaller absolute values.
+For example -00010 will sort before -00100.

 -------------------------------------------------------------------------------------------------------
 ### Start End Keys